Constrained Adaptive Rejection Sampling: Conclusion

 \section{Conclusion}

 We introduced \textit{Constrained Adaptive Rejection Sampling} (CARS), a principled extension of Adaptive Rejection Sampling for constrained decoding.
 Unlike prior methods that either rely on inefficient rejection sampling or approximate the target distribution via MCMC-style procedures, CARS always produces samples from the exact constrained distribution while adaptively pruning entire families of invalid continuations.
-This combination of fidelity and efficiency makes CARS when generating diverse, constraint-satisfying samples is critical---e.g., program fuzzing.
+This combination of fidelity and efficiency makes CARS particularly well-suited for applications where generating diverse, constraint-satisfying samples is critical---e.g., program fuzzing and molecular discovery.